Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Most PEComas have a benign clinical course, but malignant behavior has been reported and can be predicted based on the size of the tumor, mitotic rate, and presence of necrosis.[

-Treatment
+Treatment of PEComas

-Treatment options have not been defined.
+There are no standard treatment options.
 Treatment may include surgery or observation followed by surgery when the tumor is large.[

 In tumors with evidence of mTORC1 activation and TSC1 or TSC2 loss, including lymphangioleiomyomatosis and angiomyolipoma,[

 In a phase II trial, 34 patients with metastatic or locally advanced malignant PEComas were treated with sirolimus protein-bound particles for injectable suspension (albumin-bound) (nab-sirolimus).
 Of the 31 patients eligible for efficacy analysis, 12 (39%) had a response (1 complete response and 11 partial responses), 16 (52%) had stable disease, and 3 (10%) had progressive disease.
 Responses were rapid and durable.
 The median duration of response was not reached after a median follow-up of 2.5 years.
 Treatment was ongoing for 7 of 12 patients who responded to treatment (range, 5.6 months to longer than 47.2 months).
-Tumor mutational profiling was completed for 25 specimens.
-Eight of nine patients with TSC2 mutations responded to treatment, while only 2 of 16 patients without TSC2 mutations responded.
+Tumor variant profiling was completed for 25 specimens.
+Eight of nine patients with TSC2 variants responded to treatment, while only 2 of 16 patients without TSC2 variants responded.
 In addition, responses were noted in 10 of 17 patients with phospho-S6 (pS6) expression.
 No response was noted in eight patients without pS6 expression.
 The absence of pS6 expression reflects the lack of mTORC1 activation.[

-Undifferentiated sarcoma
+Undifferentiated Sarcoma

 From 1972 to 2006, patients with undifferentiated soft tissue sarcoma were eligible for participation in rhabdomyosarcoma trials coordinated by the IRS group and the COG.
 The rationale was that patients with undifferentiated soft tissue sarcoma had sites of disease and outcomes that were similar to those in patients with alveolar rhabdomyosarcoma.
 Therapeutic trials for adults with soft tissue sarcoma include patients with undifferentiated soft tissue sarcoma and other histologies, which are treated similarly, using ifosfamide and doxorubicin, and sometimes with other chemotherapy agents, surgery, and radiation therapy.